Our Training

 Continuous Training

-The Community Services section is responsible for the continuing education of veteran officers and the training of new officers.
+The Community Engagement unit is responsible for the continuing education of veteran officers and the training of new officers.
 All police officers must attend a state-certified law enforcement academy and an in-house training program before being assigned to patrol activities.

 Every law enforcement officer in the state of Kansas is also required to attend 40 hours of continuing education to maintain his/her certification.
 This includes mandatory training in topics such as firearms qualification, domestic violence, and first aid.
 Additionally officers attend numerous training classes that are set up by the Community Services section throughout the year.
 As each officer acquires training, those hours are submitted to the Kansas Law Enforcement Training Center to be recorded in the officer's training file.